Bookings for 2027 will be released soon. Get in touch and add your name to the waitlist.

 Which Date Is Right for You?

-Both workshops are carefully scheduled to align with peak tidal conditions during the short bald eagle feeding season.
+Both experiences are carefully scheduled to align with peak tidal conditions during the short bald eagle feeding season.
 Each offers the same exceptional experience, small group size, and ethical wildlife encounters.
 The choice comes down to timing and your personal preference.

 May 30–31, 2026